+Due to its excellent durability and performance, polished concrete flooring has quickly become a popular alternative to the four conventional flooring materials: marble, granite, tile and linoleum.
 Whether you plan to renovate your home or not, it’s important that you know what your home is worth.

 According to the NerdWallet survey, 76% of all homeowners say their home value would change in the next two years and 38% say they think their home value will increase.
 Another 16% of future sellers say their home value will probably decrease.

 You can use a home value estimator to get an idea of your home’s value, but also be sure to keep an eye on the value of the homes in your area.
 You don’t want to go too high with your asking price, but you also don’t want to go too low.
 Remember that you’re pricing your home to meet your sales goals, too.